JonDotsoy/code_of_conduct/README_EN.md

 ### The not so short version

-In all the events run by JSConf Chile (SantiagoJS, NodeSchool, Meetup, JSConf, other conferences, etc), as well as in any of the social network platforms (Facebook Groups, Slack, Twitter, etc) we seek to create a space, and an experience, free of harassment.
+In all the events run by Javascript Chile (SantiagoJS, NodeSchool, Meetup, JSConf, other conferences, etc), as well as in any of the social network platforms (Facebook Groups, Slack, Twitter, etc) we seek to create a space, and an experience, free of harassment.
 Our motto is that everyone is welcome, regardless of gender, race, sexual orientation, disabilities, physical appearance and/or beliefs.
 We *do not tolerate harassment* in any way, form or context, directly or indirectly.
 Any participant who violates these rules will be sanctioned and expelled from this and future events.